 Tip: A 'Showcase', 'Grid' or 'Row' style would look great in the footer, while a 'Column' would work in the side bar.

-Tip: If you usually have very long titles, consider using a ratio that would fit a lot of text, such as 'Square'.
+Tip: If you usually have very long titles, consider using a ratio that would fit a lot of text, such as 'Square' or 'Tall'.

 You can set the font style and size of the headline in each tile.
 For legibility, the description below the title remains as the Arial font.